RegularFriend/Grassdancer_StyleGuide/README.markdown

 # The Official Grassdancer C# Style Guide

-Our overarching goals are __conciseness__, __readability__ and __simplicity__.

 ## Inspiration

-This style guide is forked from the [raywenderlich](https://github.com/raywenderlich/c-sharp-style-guide/blob/master/README.markdown) style guide, and significantly altered based on our team's own style decisions.
+This style guide outlines the basic stylistic rules to follow when writing code for Grassdancer.
+The document you're reading is originally forked from the [raywenderlich](https://github.com/raywenderlich/c-sharp-style-guide/blob/master/README.markdown) style guide, and significantly altered based on our team's own style decisions.

 The goals of this style guide are **conciseness**, **readability**, and **ease of use** for the entire Sugarscape team.